Ha how are you and welcome back El Rushbo serving humanity America's real anchorman with talent on loan from God

 No.

-Only if you're a big lib, only if you're a big Democrat do you get applauded for this kind of talk.
+Only if you're a big lib, only if you're a big Democrat, do you get applauded for this kind of talk?

 I am happy and proud to be on the same page with Steve Jobs.

-The way to put it is I'm happy and proud he's on the same page with me.
+The way to put it is, I'm happy and proud he's on the same page with me.

 If he finds out I agree with him, he might change his mind.

-But I mean, this is this is just this is classic.
+But I mean, this is just classic.

 And this is an AP story.